 That being said, it’s good to monitor brands and fanpages in your niche with tools like Brand24 and see if someone is looking for a product you can offer.
 You can always respond to comments as a brand or a personal profile and start the buying process there.

-Simply start a project for your desired keywords, start monitoring Twitter for any mentions that might be relevant to your brand, and start engaging with the users.
-Sooner or later you will master the strategy and will be able to generate a lot of interesting leads.
+Simply start a project for your desired keywords, start monitoring Twitter for any mentions that might be relevant to your brand, and engage with the users.
+Sooner or later, you will master the strategy and will be able to generate a lot of leads.

-User generated content posted on Instagram is not the best place to start social selling, but nevertheless you might try this channel too.
-This social medium puts focus on photos, the comment section is often omitted, but consistent efforts should bring you a starting point for social selling tactics.
+There are better places to start social selling than user-generated content on Instagram.
+Nevertheless, you can try this channel, too.
+This social medium focuses on photos, and the comment section is often omitted, but consistent efforts should bring you a starting point for social selling tactics.

 Monitor social media with the best media monitoring tool!
 Check what potential customers think about your brand.